Devtion/TrinitySeal/README.md

 ## Devtion Edit:

-This project is only for learning about licensing system. thanks to [@Centos](https://github.com/TrinityNET) for the knowledge
+This project is only for learning about .NET licensing system.<br/>
+thanks to [@Centos](https://github.com/TrinityNET) for the knowledge